Newsletter and Calendar

 |Thursdays||Museum open 10 am – 2 pm -

-Summer hours have been set for the Museum at the Robert Williams Nature and Historical Learning Center location at 10069 Atherton Rd., in Davison Twp.
-The Museum will be open on Tuesdays and Saturdays from 10 am to 2 pm from July thru September.
+Fall hours have been set for the Museum at the Robert Williams Nature and Historical Learning Center location at 10069 Atherton Rd., in Davison Twp.
+The Museum will be open as noted above.
+Please note the Small Museum Network meeting and the Christmas Party Open House above.
 We will also be open by appointment by calling (810) 652-6500 or Debbie Koski at (810) 653-9074.
 Winter dates and times will be announced later.
 Please call Debbie is you can volunteer to staff the museum on any of the scheduled days.

 MAIN STREET HISTORY WALK

-We are working on a self-guided tour of some of Davison’s historical sites.
-The project will consist of Main Street between Flint Street and Mill Street.
-A list of businesses which existed around 1889 will be highlighted on a map of modern Davison along with a brief description of the establishment and its owner whenever possible.
+A brochure has been prepared for a self-guided tour of some of Davison’s historical downtown sites.
+The project highlights the blocks of Main Street between Flint Street and Mill Street.
+A list of businesses which existed around 1889 is shown on a map of modern Davison along with a brief description of the establishment and its owner whenever possible.
+Brochures are available at both museum sites.

 DAVISON HIGH SCHOOL YEARBOOKS